uclm-es-Model4-DataCTrack/MDCT_Tool/README.md

 This repository contains the sources of the plug-ins conforming the Model4_DataCTrack profile modeling tool for the Papyrus 5.2.0 eclipse modeling plug-in.

-There are different options available for the installation and use of this tool:
+There are different options available for the installation and use of this tool.
+Additionally a video demostration for the most basic way of doing so can be accessed in https://dsi.uclm.es/cloud/modeling/model4datactrack/resources/.

   The easiest option is to install the tool from the update site https://dsi.uclm.es/cloud/modeling/model4datactrack/releases/1/, for this it is recommended to remove all the alternative update sites and include only the default Papyrus 5.2.0 update site.
 To do this follow the next steps:
   1. Click on "Help -> Install New Software...".